 The Best Part

-- Mr. Silverman: Mr. Silverman has been teaching kindergarten and transitional kindergarten since 1997.
+Stuart Silverman (Teacher) has been teaching kindergarten and transitional kindergarten since 1997.
 He has a Master Teachers Permit, a Master of Arts in Early Childhood Education, and a Bachelor of Arts in Social Services.
 Over the last 20 years, Mr. Silverman has taught at Pasadena Polytechnic, Kehillat Israel Early Childhood Center, Sony Pictures Child Development Center, Stratford School, and Woodland Hills Private School.